Matt Vierling Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The left-hander last pitched on Thursday, June 1 against the Cincinnati Reds, when he went 3 2/3 innings, allowing one earned run while giving up five hits.
+- The right-hander's last time out was on Monday against the Kansas City Royals, when he tossed 6 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.